csheargm/kdsgame/README.md

 - Progress saving with localStorage
 - More subjects (math, science, reading)

+## Live Demo

+Visit the live demo at: https://csheargm.github.io/kdsgame/

-## Credits
+## License

-Built with Claude Code to make AI education accessible and fun!
+MIT License - Feel free to use and modify for educational purposes.